earlduque/earlduque.github.io/_posts/portfolio/2020-08-17-knowledge-recommendations-on-ticket-creation.md

 #### Email script ####

-Some code was simplified for readability.
+Most code was simplified for readability.
+The actual script is 63 monstrous lines.

 ```
 	if (/*feature is enabled for this ticket's group*/){